Juliusbuchr/SABR-Calibration/README.md

-# SABR Calibration and Volatility Generation
+# SABR Calibration

-This Python script is designed to calibrate the SABR model to market data and generate SABR implied volatilities for interest rate swaptions.
-The script takes market data from an Excel file, calibrates the SABR model parameters, and outputs the calibrated parameters, SABR volatilities, and differences between market volatilities and model-generated volatilities.
+This Python script is designed to calibrate the SABR model to market data and fit SABR implied volatilities for interest rate swaptions.
+The script takes market data from an Excel file, calibrates the SABR model parameters, and outputs the calibrated parameters, SABR volatilities, and differences between market volatilities and model-ijmplied volatilities.

 ## Prerequisites
 - Required Python packages: `pandas`, `numpy`, `scipy`